 It was important to find a way to communicate with entities regardless of whether they were acting through malicious intent or instruction.
 It became clear that if they wanted to devour me, they already would have, and I respect that capacity for violence.

 I saw the potential for mutual, symbiotic relationships.
 The initial approach was as awkward as being born again and came with a silent, primal scream like from an aborted fetus.
 It was the feeling of shedding skin, shedding identity and self-image.
-In spite of having been a phantom in a dead world for so long, I had become reacquainted with my true family on another plane and the potential to create anything became apparent and manifest.
+In spite of having been a phantom in a dead world for so long, I had become reacquainted with my true family on another plane, along with the potential to create anything.